sajox/snurr/docs/documentation.md

 - Single or multithreaded (opt in)

 This is not a complete implementation of the BPMN 2.0 specification but intend to be a light weight subset of it.

-## Changes

-### Main branch (BREAKING CHANGES)

-- Updated documentation.
-- API changes
-  - Renamed Enum `With` to `Inclusive`
-  - New enum type `Exclusive`
-  - New enum type `Task`.
-Slightly less verbose when a Task Boundary is used.
-  - New enum type `IntermediateEvent`
-  - Support for `Panic`.
-Enables terminating the process from task and gateways.
-The process returns a RunTimeError::Panic containing the specified error.
-  - Using `Cow<'static, str>` instead of `&'static str` to be more flexible with different types of strings.
-  - Added convenient factory methods for cases where conversions via `From` are not used.
-- Error redesign.
-Example output below from anyhow crate.

-    New
-    ```
-    Error: error reading `examples/example.bpmn`

-    Caused by:
-        0: error parsing
-        1: error on line 16
-        2: could not create bpmn type
-        3: tag `sequenceFlow` missing attribute id
-    ```

-    Old
-    ```
-    Error: BPMN type sequenceFlow missing id
-    ```

-- Removed Arc and Mutex usage in Snurr and let the user choose.
-Callbacks now use `&T` instead of `Arc<Mutex<T>>`.
-    - Change your process type to `Process::<Arc<Mutex<YourModel>>>::new` to maintain compatibility with existing code.
-    - And to extract result
-        ```rust
-        let data = Arc::into_inner(process_result) // FAIL if Arc has more than one strong reference
-                    .ok_or(YourError::NoProcessResult)?
-                    .into_inner() // FAIL if Mutex is poisoned
-                    .map_err(|_| YourError::NoProcessResult)?;
-        ```
-- Removed `Data<T>` type as it was `Arc<Mutex<T>>`.

-### Version 0.14

-- Make the parallel join less permissive for BPMN design errors and respect the number of tokens required before proceeding.
-Returns an error if gateway is stalled.
-- Added support for cancel event.
-Used in transactions.
-- Early detection if multiple none start events is found in same process.
-- Removed unused errors.
-- Added documentation and images in crates.io release

 ## Lib